sidartha/sidartha.xyz/content/blog/overseas_podcast_website/index.md

 Last month, while I was speaking with my friend Jackson, he shared that he was considering setting up a website for [Overseas](https://open.spotify.com/show/5FhNDe0Tibe1iJOFc8KvFO).
 Overseas is a podcast by Dr. Tram Jones and Hannah Jones, an American couple living abroad in Port-au-Prince, Haiti.
 On the podcast, we hear about Haiti, its history and the wonderful people there.

-I offered to help Jackson with the developing this site and we immediately got started with planning the site.
+I offered to help Jackson with developing this site and we immediately got started with planning the site.

 When Jackson and I discussed creating this website, we identified the following goals that the website should achieve:

-1. Serve as a way to connect future listeners to the podcasts' pages on Apple Podcasts and Spotify
+1. Serve as a way to connect future listeners to the podcast's pages on Apple Podcasts and Spotify
-1. Link to Light from Light for visitors to see the work that the organization
+1. Link to [Light from Light](https://www.lightfromlight.me) for visitors to see the work of the organization
-1. On a low budget (at most USD 15 a year)
 1. There should be very minimal maintenance of the website.
+1. Achieve the goals above on a low budget (at most USD 15 a year)

 Initially, we looked at using a hosted solution such as [Squarespace](https://www.squarespace.com/website-design) or [PodcastPage](https://podcastpage.io).
 We quickly realized that these solutions would not meet our budget of $15 a year, and a static-site generator (like Gatsby, Next or Jekyll) would be a better fit.